 Buildings everywhere have heating and cooling costs no matter the energy system.
 The cost for this innovative, custom approach is comparable to traditional systems over the long run, and not subject to price fluctuations of natural gas.

 The system will be built and operated by EAS Energy Partners (EAS), through an agreement with the National Western Center.
-EAS is comprised of Enwave, the largest core-competency district energy operator in North America, AECOM Technical Services Inc. and Denver-based Saunders Construction.
+EAS is comprised of CenTrio Energy, the largest core-competency district energy operator in North America, AECOM Technical Services Inc. and Denver-based Saunders Construction.

 Partners in the district energy system and its future users include the City and County of Denver, CSU Spur and the National Western Stock Show.
-The Metro Wastewater Reclamation District is providing thermal energy at no cost and has made possible the burying of its sewer pipeline that runs through the National Western Center site.
+Metro Water Recovery (formerly the Metro Wastewater Reclamation District) is providing thermal energy at no cost and has made possible the burying of its sewer pipeline that runs through the National Western Center site.

 During design and construction, the system will bring new employment opportunities, including specifically for minority and women-owned businesses.
 EAS Energy Partners will also incorporate educational tours for school groups.
 The CSU Spur campus, when opened in 2022, will host ongoing research and student learning, in collaboration with EAS.